Updated April, 2023

 Follow the steps outlined below to compute the corn suitability rating for your farmland.
 Before you begin, you may want to print this file so that you can follow the directions from a paper version.

-Start by bringing up the Web Soil Survey website by clicking the link https://websoilsurvey.nrcs.usda.gov/app/.
+Start by bringing up the Web Soil Survey website.
 Then click the green button on the home page titled "Start WSS" (when the screen comes up you may need to adjust the size).
 On the screen that appears, there will be methods for finding a tract of land on the left side of the map and tools above the map that will allow you to zoom in, pan, measure distance, and define the "Area of Interest."

-There are several methods to find a tract of land using the website; we will lead you through using section, township, and range numbers.
+There are several methods to find a tract of land using the website; this article uses section, township, and range numbers.
 Other options allow you to search by address or state and county.

 Initial screen view of Web Soil Survey